 After that, don't engage them further or admit annoyance or any other emotion through your words.
 Finally, make sure you have a log of all the communications with the harasser to serve as evidence.

 When you finally feel that the harasser won't leave you alone, then it's time to escalate the matter to human resources.

 Employer's role in preventing and dealing with workplace harassment

 An employer's main responsibility is to train their employees on workplace harassment prevention.
 It's also the employer's responsibility to make sure the company has well-laid out policies that define the correct steps to take if there is a case of harassment.

 In this post, we have only looked at two forms of harassment.
-However, to ensure complete compliance with Illinois laws, the company policies need to include every form of workplace harassment.
+However, to ensure complete compliance with Illinois laws (read more about the new Chicago sexual harassment training law), the company policies need to include every form of workplace harassment.
 And as you can imagine, keeping up with all the provisions that govern workplace conduct is no easy task.

 And thanks to EasyLlama it has never been easier to track your employee's training progress.
 There are also free training programs you can utilize including the state's free training resources but here is the million-dollar question.